smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

 **BOOM!!!!**, if something horrible goes wrong do this.

-1. Put the old server into the laod and start serving traffic
+1. Put the old server into the load and start serving traffic
 1. Take the new server out of the load

 The beauty of this is that switching between the new and old version is the